 Check if Windows 10 21H1 is installed with Settings

-Confirm the device has the Windows 10 21H1 installed with these steps:
+To confirm the device has the Windows 10 21H1 installed with the Settings app, use these steps:

 Click on System.